 Glebe Little League is a not for profit organization run completely by volunteers.
-We offer spring house league, summer competitive, fall ball and winter skills baseball programs for girls and boys from age 4 to 18.
-Girls and boys play together at all levels.
+We offer winter skills training, spring house league, Extended Spring League (NEW), summer competitive, and fall ball baseball programs for girls and boys from age 4 to 18.
+Girls and boys can play together at all levels.
 We are proud to serve the communities of the Glebe, Little Italy, Centretown, Lowertown, Sandy Hill, Ottawa East, Old Ottawa South, Old Ottawa East, New Edinburgh, Lindenlea, Rockliffe, Manor Park, Vanier, and Gloucester.
 Please check our boundary map on the Where We Play page.

-The following is a brief summary of the spring program – additional information is on the Spring page.
-The spring program begins in May and for most divisions runs until the end of June, except for U19 which runs until early August.
-Teams play a 10-12 game schedule and there are playoffs in every division except T-Ball and Rookies.
-Every player receives a team shirt, pants and ball cap.
+The following is a brief summary of the spring baseball program – additional information is on the Spring page.
+The spring baseball program begins in May and for most divisions runs until the end of June, except for 19U which runs until early August.
+Baseball teams play a 10-12 game schedule and there are playoffs in every division except T-Ball and Rookies.
+Every baseball player receives a team shirt, and ball cap as part of their baseball participation fee.
 See the Spring page for a lot more detail.

-The following is a brief summary of the summer program – additional information is on the Summer page.
-The Summer baseball program builds on the Spring program, providing an opportunity to play in July and August.
-The program is open to all of our Spring players.
+The following is a brief summary of the summer baseball program – additional information is on the Summer page.
+The Summer baseball program builds on the Spring program, providing an opportunity to play baseball in July and August.
+The baseball program is open to all of our Spring players.